Plastix/PixelPilot/README.md

-# PlaneGame
+# Pixel Pilot
-A simple plane game
+A top down dogfighting game with pixel graphics.
+Pew Pew!

 Such game, many flight, very plane, wow.
 The Wright brothers are super proud.